mroonga/mroonga/doc/source/community.rst

 Community
 =========

-There are some places for sharing groonga and mroonga information.
+There are some places for sharing Groonga and Mroonga information.
 We welcome you to join our community.

 Mailing List
 ------------

-There are mailing lists for discussion about groonga and mroonga.
+There are mailing lists for discussion about Groonga and Mroonga.

 For English speaker
   `groonga-talk@lists.sourceforge.net <http://lists.sourceforge.net/mailman/listinfo/groonga-talk>`_